victorjongsoon/e-commerce-project/README.md

 ![Image of Product Details](https://github.com/victorjongsoon/e-commerce-project/blob/master/github-images/Product-Details.PNG)

 ## 4 - Adding products to Shopping Cart
+User can add their products to the shopping cart.
+In the shopping cart, user can update their product quantity, and view the shipping fee & total price.
 <br />
 <br />
 ![Image of Shopping Cart Page](https://github.com/victorjongsoon/e-commerce-project/blob/master/github-images/Shopping-Cart-Page.PNG)

 ## 5 - Checkout Page
+User is required to provide their personal and payment details to make a purcahse.
+Form validations such as required fields, email format, 16 digits credit card number and 3 digits security code are done to ensure data accuracy.
 <br />
 <br />
 ![Image of Checkout Page](https://github.com/victorjongsoon/e-commerce-project/blob/master/github-images/Checkout-Page.PNG)